DFIRScience/dfir.science/_pages/contact.md

 <a name="support"></a>

-If you are looking to join the DFIR.Science community, please see our [Patreon](https://patreon.com/dfirscience) page.
+If you are looking to join the DFIRScience community, please see our [Patreon](https://patreon.com/dfirscience) page.
 Supporters get priority answers, extra content, and can even book a face-to-face chat/skype session to discuss any topic you need.
 With enough community support, we will help build digital forensic laboratories for countries in need.

 ### Other ways to support